 At #GOpro2015, leading experts will offer sessions covering gender identity across the lifespan.
 Workshop descriptions are below.
-You can also view the Schedule grid here.
+You can view the Schedule grid here and a mobile-friendly schedule here.

 Complicated Case Studies